hughbromund/FINEX/backend/README.md

 GET
 This represents the endpoint to get Bollinger Bands data
+Blurb: Bollinger Bands are two lines, above and below the index plot, that expand when the index is volatile and contract when it is less volatile.
+They can be used to measure where the market will be headed, but not necessarily when, or with what severity it will occur.
 Requirements: stock code, an interval (either "intraday" or "daily") and series type ("open", "close", "high", "low")
 Returns: JSON object containing data on custom interval or 400 if not found/ parameters are wrong
 Status: Working.
 Will need work to support crypto